Macaulay Culkin: Personal life

 Culkin tends to refrain from disclosing aspects of his personal life; however, he has discussed his life as a child actor, the conflict in his family life, including his estrangement from his father, and how he retired from acting at age 14.
-He resides in the Toluca Lake neighborhood of Los Angeles on an estate that was formerly owned by Kiefer Sutherland.
+He resides in the Toluca Lake neighborhood of Los Angeles, in a house he bought in June 2025.

 On September 17, 2004, Culkin was arrested in Oklahoma City for the possession of 17.3 g of marijuana and two controlled substances, 16.5 mg of alprazolam and 32 mg of clonazepam, for which he was briefly jailed and then released on $4,000 bail.
 After being arraigned in court for misdemeanor drug offenses, he pleaded not guilty at the trial (October 15, 2004, to June 9, 2005), but later reversed the plea to guilty.
 He received three one-year suspended prison sentences and was ordered to pay $540 in fees.

 In December 2018, Culkin announced that he would legally change his name to "Macaulay Macaulay Culkin Culkin" after holding a vote through his website to choose a new middle name, with "Macaulay Culkin" winning the vote over four other candidates.
 He announced in April 2019 that the legal name change process had been completed.

 In August 2020, on his 40th birthday, Culkin tweeted, "Hey guys, wanna feel old?
 I'm 40.
 You're welcome."
 The tweet became one of the most-liked tweets of all time, peaking at number 9.

 Relationships

 Culkin married actress Rachel Miner in 1998 when they were both 18, but they separated in 2000 and divorced in 2002.

 Culkin dated actress Mila Kunis from 2002 to 2010.

 In 2017, Culkin started dating Changeland co-star Brenda Song, having met while working together on that film.
-Their first child, a son, was born on April 5, 2021.
+Their first child, a son, was born in 2021.
 Shortly after their son's birth, comments Culkin made on a 2018 episode of The Joe Rogan Experience about his relationship with Song (a Hmong–Thai American) resurfaced, which were criticized for stereotyping Asians.
 In the interview, Culkin joked about the shape of Song's eyes, their interracial relationship, and the appearance of their potential future children.
 He argued that he was entitled to make Asian jokes because of his relationship with Song, and because of his future fatherhood to multiracial children, stating that he would "understand the struggle".
-Culkin and Song's second son was born in December 2022.
+Culkin and Song's second son was born in 2022.